saliksyed/protein-tools/README.md

 ### Usage

-NOTE: This is an unfinished, personal, experimental project.
-Master may be completely broken at any given time!
-This should *NOT* be used for any academic/research work.
+NOTE: This is an personal, experimental project.
+You should check the results prior to using this for academic work!

 ```
 import sys